Sourabh0304/JuckBoxapp/README.md

 # JuckBoxapp

 Comiling the code
+  cd juckbox
+  go mod tidy
   go build -o appName JuckBoxApp.go
 To run the binary:
   ./appName

+For running the test use below commond
+    go test
 Note: It will start on port 8082

 API: